 The Company applied revenue recognition guidance to determine whether the performance obligations under this collaboration, including the license, participation on steering committees, development services, and manufacturing and supply services could be accounted for separately or as a single unit of accounting.
 The Company determined that these obligations represent a single unit of accounting and will recognize revenue as product is supplied to Actavis.
-Therefore, the Company has recorded \$3.8 million of billed and billable milestones and development expenses related to the Actavis Agreement as deferred revenue as of June 30, 2015 and December 31, 2014, of which \$0.1 million is classified as short term as of June 30, 2015 related to revenue the Company expects to recognize in the first half of 2016.
+Therefore, the Company has recorded \$3.9 million and \$3.8 million of billed and billable milestones and development expenses related to the Actavis Agreement as deferred revenue as of September 30, 2015 and December 31, 2014, respectively.
+This revenue is expected to be recognized by the Company over the ten year period that begins after Actavis' first sale of the applicable product under the Actavis Agreement.